Linda Bradley Linda Bradley

 Note: Amaryllis bulbs thrive when slightly pot-bound.
 Repotting every year is not necessary, allowing for easy long-term care.

-By following these simple steps, you can enjoy the magnificent beauty of amaryllis blooms during the winter months and cultivate healthy bulbs that rebloom season after season.
+By following these steps, you can enjoy beautiful amaryllis blooms during the winter months and cultivate healthy bulbs that rebloom season after season.

 Growing Amaryllis Outdoors

-Amaryllis also makes an excellent landscape plant and is cold hardy in South Carolina through USDA planting Zone 8.
-Amaryllis grown indoors during the holiday season can be moved outdoors in the spring after the threat of frost has passed, generally around mid-April.
+Amaryllis also makes an excellent garden plant and is cold hardy in South Carolina through USDA planting Zone 8.
+This means Amaryllis grown indoors during the holiday season can be moved outdoors in the spring after the threat of frost has passed, generally around mid-April.
 Gradually acclimate the indoor plants to brighter light by moving them to a porch or patio area before planting them in the garden.

 find the right location

 Amaryllis, like all bulbs, need soil that drains well.
-A raise bed may be necessary to ensure good drainage if your soil has a lot of clay in it.
+A raised bed may be necessary to ensure good drainage if your soil has a lot of clay in it.
 A soil rich in organic matter will provide the best growth, so add compost if your soil is lean like ours.
 Plant bulbs directly into the ground, spaced about a foot apart.
 Plant with half the bulb tip above ground, leaving the tops barely covered with soil.

 Select a sunny spot in the garden that receives afternoon shade.
 Avoid placing the bulb where it will dry out excessively.
 Apply mulch, especially during the fall and winter months.
 Leaves work well for this.